GChavezM/Python_Notes/README.md

 # Python Notes
-just a few notes about basic python 3 in a jupyter notebook
+Just a few notes and examples about basic python 3 in a jupyter notebook.
+Easy to try